martyav/martyav.github.io/_posts/2018-12-05-wikimedia-week-1.md

 During the trial period, you can work on multiple projects at once, to see what you like and if you'd be a good fit for the community.

-I initially set to work on Ceph, as well as on Wikimedia, after Outreach approved me.
+I initially set to work on Ceph, as well as on Wikimedia, after Outreachy approved me.

 I was attracted to Ceph because they seemed to be doing an open source version of my work at Azure, and because they were using Python, a language I like but haven't used much.